wp-plugins/blog2social/readme.txt

 Blog2Social makes social media management more effective.
 It publishes social media posts automatically.
 Blog2Social is ideal for blog marketing.

 == Description ==
-The social media tool Blog2Social makes your blog marketing and your social media management more effective.
-Publish your blog posts to all of your Social Media profiles with one click only and take the full control about your social media: check the previews of your post on the Social Media streams you selected and adjust them.
-With the social media tool Blog2Social you save the time-consuming work for content distribution on various Social Media and achieve more coverage in less time.

-**Networks:**
+** Blog2Social Will Help You Promote Your Blog Posts on Popular Social Media Sites **

+Blog2Social will become an effective solution for the social media management of your blog posts.
+Submit your blog posts to popular social networks, on profiles, pages and groups in just one easy step.
+Blog2Social makes the submission process quick and easy and at the same time allows you to customize your posts for each network.
+With just one click the posts will be published on your personal selection of profiles, pages and groups on Facebook, Facebook Pages, Google+, Google+ Pages, Google+ Communities, Twitter, LinkedIn, LinkedIn Pages, LinkedIn Groups Xing, Pinterest, Flickr, Diigo, Tumblr and Storify.
+On a preview pane you may customize your posts and comments per network for different target groups or to add #hashtags, tags, keywords or @handles, where these are applicable.
+One click and your post is published on all your selected networks.

+Drive more traffic to your site by promoting your blog posts on all of your social media accounts and get your work done much quicker and easier than ever.
+Save the time-consuming manual work for submitting to each network individually and get quick and effective results.

+**Social Media Networks:**
- Facebook, Twitter, Google+, LinkedIn, Xing, Tumblr, Storify, Pinterest, Flickr, Diigo
+ Facebook, Facebook pages, Twitter, Google+, Google+ pages, Google+ communities, LinkedIn, LinkedIn pages, LinkedIn groups, Xing, Tumblr, Storify, Pinterest, Flickr, Diigo

 = Features Free =

+* Post to all of your networks
-* Individualize comments
+* Individualize posts and comments for each networks
 * Manage your Author posts
-* Posts a day: up to 3 social media posts
 * Post images
+* Reportings

-Social Media Networks:
+Social Networks:

 * Twitter profile
 * Facebook profile
 * Google+ profile
-* Google+ pages
+* LinkedIn profile
-* Tumblr profile
+* Xing profile

-Image Networks:

 * Flickr profile
-* Pinterest profile
+* Pinterest pin board
 * Storify
 * Diigo

-Business Networks:

-* Xing profile
-* LinkedIn profile
+* Tumblr

 = Features Pro =

+* Post to all of your networks
-* Individualize comments
+* Individualize posts and comments for each networks
 * Manage your Author posts
+* Manage your Author posts
 * Reporting
 * User per license: up to 10 users
-* Posts a day: up to 50 social media posts
 * Post images

 Social Media Networks:

 * Twitter profile
 * Facebook profile
+* Facebook pages
 * Google+ profile
 * Google+ pages
 * Google+ groups
-* Tumblr profile
+* LinkedIn profile
-* Facebook pages
+* LinkedIn pages
-* Several Twitter accounts
-* Several Facebook accounts
-* Several Google+ accounts
-* Several Tumblr accounts

-Image Networks:
+* LinkedIn groups
+* Xing profile
 * Flickr profile
-* Pinterest profile
-* Several Flickr accounts
-* Several Pinterest accounts
+* Pinterest pin board

-Documents Networks:

 * Storify
 * Diigo
+* Tumblr
+* multiple Twitter accounts
-* Several Storify accounts
+* multiple Facebook accounts
-* Several Diigo accounts
+* multiple Google+ accounts

-Business Networks:

-* Xing profile
-* LinkedIn profile
-* LinkedIn pages
-* LinkedIn groups
+* multiple LinkedIn accounts
-* Several Xing accounts
+* multiple Xing accounts
+* multiple Flickr accounts
+* multiple Pinterest accounts
+* multiple Storify accounts
+* multiple Diigo accounts
-* Several LinkedIn accounts
+* multiple Tumblr accounts

 = Support =
 Please send your questions by e-mail blog2social@adenion.de